Costumes. Columbus Day. Candy Corn.

 But regardless of industry, you can still get creative with this one:

 National Cake Decorating Day is held every October 10th.
-Instead of a cake decorating contest, maybe invite your followers to post their cake decorating fails on Instagram or Facebook with a custom hashtag.
+Instead of a cake decorating contest, you could:

 …or this one:

 You could also search your company’s hashtag or location on social media and find some user-generated content to repost.

 According to this source, the National Confectioners’ Association came up with Candy Day back in 1916 as a way to celebrate and support local candy shops and bakeries.
 During the war in 1917, the message morphed into “Get one for yourself and one for the boys overseas!”
 Once the war ended, four Michigan confectioners teamed up with the Red Cross to distribute candy to hospitals, orphanages, shelters, and homes across Michigan.